Skip to main content

 To clean varnished wood effectively dust regularly using a soft, dry cloth to remove surface dirt.

 Wipe with a damp cloth: Use a cloth dampened with water or a mild soap solution.
 Avoid soaking the wood.
-Dry immediately with a clean, dry cloth to prevent water damage.

 Avoid abrasive cleaners or excessive water, as they can damage the varnish.